Mandaline/music-in-translation/_data/authors/gustavo-cerati.md

 ---
 template: Author
 name: Gustavo Cerati
-shortbio: As the front man of Soda Stereo, one of the definitive groups of the 80s and 90s, Cerati's voice and lyrics became some of the most recognizable in all of Latin American.
-He continued as a soloist from 1999-2010 before suffering a stroke that would ultimately lead to his early passing.
+shortbio: Cerati's voice is one of the most recognizable in Latin American music.
+He was the front man of the group Soda Stereo in the 80s and 90s before continuing as a soloist from 1999-2010.
+He suffered a stroke while on tour that would ultimately lead to his early passing.
 authorimage: /assets/gustavo-cerati-boca.jpg
 ---